PhotoboothProject/photobooth/faq/faq.md

 **Note**

 - Requires Photobooth v2.11.0 or later!
-- You need to access Photobooth directly via [http://localhost](http://localhost) or [http://127.0.0.1](http://localhost), you won't be able to see the preview on a different device (e.g. Tablet)
+- You need to access Photobooth directly via [http://localhost](http://localhost), you won't be able to see the preview on a different device (e.g. Tablet)
 - There's a delay of about 3 seconds until the preview starts, to avoid that disable the `Battery saving mode on gphoto2 live preview` option to generate a preview in background. **This results in a high battery usage and also a general slowdown.**
 - Sometimes Chromium doesn't detect the V4l2 camera launch from php: you need to run `sudo gphoto2 --stdout --capture-movie | ffmpeg -i - -vcodec rawvideo -pix_fmt yuv420p -threads 0 -f v4l2 /dev/video0` from terminal first and load Chromium a first time with a webpage asking for the camera.
 - Chromium sometimes has trouble, if there is another webcam like `bcm2835-isp`, it will take it by default instead.
 Disable other webcams, e.g. ` sudo rmmod bcm2835-isp`.